-- Serve as primary liaison to the external audit team and to governmental and compliance agencies, responding to information requests and ensuring timely and accurate completion of all audit schedules.
+- Work with the Controller on submitting all required documentation to the external audit team and to governmental and compliance agencies, responding to information requests and ensuring timely and accurate completion of all audit schedules.

 - Ensure the timely preparation of quarterly interim financial statements and investment roll-forward as well as the annual financial report and adjusting/closing entries.

 - Monitor, maintain, and operate the university’s corporate card program.